South Fork, CO Demographics

 A map of South Fork's Population by Race

-Of the 482 places in Colorado, South Fork is the 286th most populous.
+South Fork is ranked the 251st most populous place in Colorado, out of 482 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Fork was ranked the 286th most populous place in the 2020 Census.

 South Fork's White Population